 I would like to express my deepest gratitude and sincere appreciation to all those who have contributed towards the development of this Orthodox Sunday school textbook for the new curriculum.
 It has been a long and challenging journey but with the help and support of many individuals and organizations, we have finally reached this milestone.

 First and foremost, I would like to thank our Diocesan Metropolitan H G Abraham Mar Stephanos for His Grace's tireless effort to reform our Sunday School to meet the needs of our future generation by implementing the new curriculum and heartfelt gratitude to all the officials and key personalities of Northeast and Southwest American Diocesan Sunday Schools who are the backbone of this new curriculum and Talmido.

 Great appreciation to all the curriculum development committee members of our diocese for their selfless efforts in editing a comprehensive and relevant textbook that caters to the spiritual needs of our Sunday School students.
 Your dedication, expertise, and commitment to the project were crucial in bringing this book to fruition.
 Special thanks to the clergy members of our diocese who generously shared their knowledge, wisdom, and experiences in shaping the lessons and activities in this book.
-Your input has helped to create a well-rounded curriculum that reflects the teachings and traditions of our Orthodox Faith
+Your input has helped to create a well-rounded curriculum that reflects the teachings and traditions of our Orthodox Faith.

 I am also grateful to the head teachers and teachers who took the time to review and provide valuable feedback on the content and structure of the textbook.
 Your insights and suggestions have greatly enhanced the quality of the material and have made it more engaging and accessible to our young learners.

 I would also like to acknowledge the role of Holy Episcopal Synod and OSSAE officials for their unwavering support and encouragement towards this new curriculum.
 It is with their guidance and vision that we were able to compile a textbook that aligns with the goals and objectives of our Holy Church and Diocesan Sunday School education.

-Grade V v

 Finally, I would like to express my heartfelt appreciation to the students who will be using this textbook.
 Your enthusiasm and eagerness to learn about our faith is what motivates us to continue improving and developing resources for your spiritual growth.

 In conclusion, I would like to thank everyone who has been a part of this journey and has contributed in any way towards the creation of this Orthodox Sunday school textbook.
 May it serve as a valuable resource for many generations to come and may it inspire and nurture the faith of our young Orthodox students.
 Thank you all for your support and dedication.

 Fr Anoop Abraham Malayil Vice-President OSSAE - UK Europe and Africa

-vi OSSAE-UEA
+Grade V v

 Contents

 Co Contents

 1 Seasons of The Church 1

-2 She Who Carries the Whole Creation 10
+2 She Who Carries the Whole Creation 9

-3 God Became Man 18
+3 God Became Man 13

-4 Jesus comes to Fulfil the Covenant 24
+4 The New Covenant 17

-5 Waters of Life 29
+5 Waters of Life 21

-6 For My Eyes Have Seen Your Salvation 34
+6 Eyes Have Seen Your Salvation 25

-7 A Humble King 40
+7 A Humble King 30

-8 The Sacrificial Lamb 46
+8 The Sacrificial Lamb 34

-9 For God so Loved the World 55
+9 For God so Loved the World 41

-10 The Empty Tomb 64
+10 The Empty Tomb 49

-11 We Live Because He Lives 69
+11 We Live Because He Lives 53

-12 In Great Glory 76
+12 In Great Glory 59

-13 The Fire of The Spirit 83
+13 The Fire of The Spirit 65

-14 M'tale 89
+14 M'tale 70

-15 The Dormition of the Theotokos 94
+15 The Dormition of the Theotokos 75

-16 Tree of Life 98
+16 Tree of Life 79

+LESSON

+1

-Seasons of The Church Lesson Goals:
+Seasons of The Church

+Lesson Goals:

-- I can understand that the Liturgical Calendar is a tool for a deeper focus on the lives of Jesus Christ, the Saints, and the Church. - I can understand the differences between the major and minor feasts. - I can understand the significance of the Liturgical Calendar and the different seasons in the calendar.
+- I can understand that the Liturgical Calendar is a tool for a deeper focus on the life of Jesus Christ, the Saints, and the Church. - I can understand the differences between the major and minor Feasts. - I can understand the significance of the Liturgical Calendar and the seasons